 1. Simply Cups

 Established in 2014, Simply Cups has become the UK’s leading cup collection company, providing a nationwide service for plastic cup disposal.
 With the world using over 500 billion cups each year, and many made with or including plastic materials, this recycling scheme can help us efficiently segregate and dispose of our cups, diverting them away from landfills and being recycled into new products effectively.
+To date in 2023, Simply Cups have collected 38,799,694 cups.

 2. Recycling Technologies